SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    acquire the latch on node I, I is NOT safe, we keep the latches on node D and I, then remove 44 from node I, t1 now gets suspended.

-   Thread t2 reaches node B, which is safe for it, latches on node A and B are released, then it tries to acquire the latch on node D but can not make it since a write latch is held by suspended thread t1, issue solved!
+   Thread t2 reaches node B, reads are always safe, latches on node A and B are released, then it tries to acquire the latch on node D but can not make it since a write latch is held by suspended thread t1, issue solved!